Rhoana/perception/README.md

 * And finally, for 'Webers Law': https://github.com/Rhoana/perception/blob/master/IPY/Weber_Fechner_Law.ipynb

+### Regression code

-* **Also, here is the code for training and testing the regression:** https://github.com/Rhoana/perception/blob/master/EXP/run_regression.py
+* **This code runs training and testing of MLP, LeNet, VGG19 (ImageNet), Xception (ImageNet):** https://github.com/Rhoana/perception/blob/master/EXP/run_regression.py

+* **This code runs training and testing of VGG19 and Xception from scratch:** https://github.com/Rhoana/perception/blob/master/EXP/run_regression_from_scratch.py

+* Job permutations are realized using SLURM!

 * Other good stuff is hidden in IPY/ and EXP/ - please browse :)